-In any field that is exploding in practice and potential, often more questions are raised than answered.
-We have highlighted questions at the end of the report that deserve further attention.
-We invite you to join us in discussion of these issues and questions at www.evolvefoundation.org.
+In any field that is exploding in practice and potential, often more questions are raised but not answered.
+In keeping with this goal of an ongoing process of discovery and learning, we have highlighted questions at the end of the report that deserve further attention.
+We invite you to join us in discussion of these issues and questions at www.pacefunders.org.